Han-YeJi/OHiFormer/README.md

 ## Architecture
 ![image](https://github.com/user-attachments/assets/6e99365b-f946-4b54-8ad2-7de4be02647c)

+Overview of OHiFormer.
+It uses the multimodal UI features, represented by the image, text, and bounding box embeddings, as input.
+The structural relative position encoding is injected into the object-wise hierarchical dependency-based multi-head attention module.

 ## Main results
 | Model         | Ref.point | BLEU1 | BLEU2 | BLEU3 | BLEU4 | ROUGE-L | CIDEr |
 |---------------|-----------|-------|-------|-------|-------|---------|-------|